 These technologies represent a practical application of physics, computer science, engineering, and mathematics, and provide a very effective and flexible approach to demonstrate a range of engineering concepts.
 As a result, robotic technology and robots are being used by a growing number of educators at the college level to reinforce computer science and engineering theory, and to teach basic software and mechanical engineering at the grammar school, middle school and high school levels.
 For the younger learners, robots and robotic technologies offer them interest in the fields of science, mathematics and computer fundamentals, as well as teach them basic life skills such as: responsibility, problem solving, decision making, goal setting, self-esteem, logical thinking, sequencing, troubleshooting, modification skills, engineering basics and computer programming.

-Crystal Lake Middle School uses the LEGO NXT 9797 Education Kit to help teach Robotics, as well as, Project Lead the Way curriculum.
+Crystal Lake Middle School uses the Project Lead the Way curriculum.

 PLTW Students Visit Technology Center